SeanPie/positive-selection-pipeline/README.md

 The PAML software is employed to carry out maximum likelihood-based phylogenetic analysis.
 The goal is to identify genes that show evidence of positive selection, indicating potential adaptation to desert environments.

 ## **Required Programs**
-Make sure you have the following programs installed before running the pipeline:
+The following programs must be installed before running the pipeline:

 - TranslatorX: Used for aligning nucleotide sequences.
 - MAFFT: Employed for sequence alignment.